-ON THIS PAGE: You will learn about the different types of treatments doctors use for children with PPB.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for children with pleuropulmonary blastoma (PPB).
 Use the menu to see other pages.

 To take advantage of these newer treatments, children with PPB should be treated at a specialized treatment center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.